 Who Does Life Time Fitness Cater To?

 Life Time Fitness is an excellent gym for families.
-It has a ton of amenities and activities for kids, including extended childcare hours, camps, and family memberships for up to two adults and their dependents.
+It has many amenities and activities for kids, including extended childcare hours and kids’ camps.

 If you have CrossFit experience, you’ll enjoy Life Time Fitness.
-Most locations offer classes called Alpha Strength, which include box jumps, kettlebell swings, the Olympic lifts, rowing, and sprints on the Assault bike.
+Most locations offer classes called Alpha, which include movements you’d do in a CrossFit box, like box jumps, kettlebell swings, the Olympic lifts, rowing, and sprints on the Assault bike.
 And if you’re a competitive CrossFitter, you’ll also be able to use the pool to practice swimming.

 Powerlifters, bodybuilders, and other strength athletes will enjoy Life Time Fitness, too.
-It has a great selection of barbells, plates, dumbbells, and resistance machines.
-There are several squat racks and incline and flat benches as well.
+It has a great selection of barbells, plates, dumbbells, and machines.
+There are also several squat racks, lifting platforms, and incline and flat benches.

-Life Time Fitness can be intimidating for beginners because of how large it is, but I think anyone who is new to fitness will feel comfortable there.
+Life Time Fitness can be intimidating for beginners because of its large size, but anyone new to fitness will feel comfortable there.
 The personal trainers are available to help if you need assistance with the equipment or need a workout plan.
-There are also beginner-friendly GTX classes that focus on the fundamentals.
+There are also beginner-friendly GTX (group training experience) classes focusing on the fundamentals.

 If you are a beginner looking for a gym, you can check out the Best Gyms for Beginners: My Top Picks + 7 Things to Consider.